mxTuhin/Bucket-Crusher-Unity/README.md

 ## Project Dependency
 - RootMotion FinalIK (You can buy the FinalIK From Here and Support the Dev: https://assetstore.unity.com/packages/tools/animation/final-ik-14290)
-<b> But Dont Worry.
+<br><b> But Dont Worry.
 I have added a custom script in the _Scripts/InverseKinematics Folder so that you can use the IK.</b>
 - If you have FinalIK Use the Scene "PlayScene"
 - If you want to use my custom IK Use The Scene "IKPlayScene"